MicrosoftDocs/azure-docs/articles/ai-services/openai/concepts/use-your-data.md

 ### System message

-You can define a system message to steer the model's reply when using Azure OpenAI on your data.
-This message allows you to customize your replies on top of the retrieval augmented generation (RAG) pattern that Azure OpenAI on your data uses.
+You can define a system message to steer the model's reply when using Azure OpenAI On Your Data.
+This message allows you to customize your replies on top of the retrieval augmented generation (RAG) pattern that Azure OpenAI On Your Data uses.
 The system message is used in addition to an internal base prompt to provide the experience.
 To support this, we truncate the system message after a specific [number of tokens](#token-usage-estimation-for-azure-openai-on-your-data) to ensure the model can answer questions using your data.
 If you are defining extra behavior on top of the default experience, ensure that your system prompt is detailed and explains the exact expected customization.

 Once you select add your dataset, you can use the **System message** section in the Azure OpenAI Studio and Azure AI Studio chat playgrounds, or the `roleInformation` [parameter in the API](../reference.md#completions-extensions).